Relactation is when you start breastfeeding again after stopping. This could be after a gap of weeks or months.

 It's possible to induce lactation successfully and bring in your milk supply.

-It can take anything from a few days to a few weeks to be able to produce a few drops of milk.
+It can take anything from several days to a few weeks to produce a few drops of milk.

 To help stimulate lactation: